 Driving down Indian Creek Corridor Scenic Byway (a unit of Bears Ears National Monument) isn't just a way to get to The Needles District of Canyonlands National Park.
 Exploring the byway is an adventure in itself with a fascinating history, awe-inspiring views and some worthy stops along the way.

 In the rugged corridors of secluded Mule Canyon, you’ll not only find solitude but also a sense of mystery, as you scramble up rust-colored cliffs to examine the ruins of an ancient Native-American civilization that seemingly vanished into thin air.

-Edge of the Cedars State Park Museum is a beautiful repository for ancient artifacts in the Four Corners region.
+Edge of the Cedars State Park Museum is a beautiful repository for ancient artifacts in the Four Corners region and is an excellent companion destination to Bears Ears National Monument.
 The museum showcases Ancestral Puebloan culture along with contemporary Native American items and the largest display of artifacts in the area.

 - Hovenweep National Monument